jmmartyn/Neural-Network-Quantum-Field-States/README.md

 # Code Description
-This repository contains the classes for NQFS
+This repository contains the code for NQFS. ./modules contains the following classes:
+* deep_sets.py - Class for the Deep Sets architecture
+* nqfs_ll.py - Class for NQFS, specially developed for the Lieb-Liniger model
+* nqfs_cs.py - Class for NQFS, specially developed for the Calogero-Sutherland model
+* nqfs_quad.py - Class for NQFS, specially developed for a quadratic model that is equivalent to a regularized Klein-Gordon model
+* nqfs.py - Class for NQFS, applied to a generic QFT Hamiltonian

+We also include notebooks to run this code:
+* NQFS_LiebLiniger.ipynb
+* NQFS_CalogeroSutherland.ipynb
+* NQFS_Quadratic.ipynb
+* NQFS_Generic.ipynb

-We also icnlude ntoebooks to run theis code.
-These can be run on Google Colab with access to GPU
+These can be run on Google Colab with access to GPU.